a creative place-making, community papermaking Prototype.

 From August 2019 to March 2020, this project idea and its various programs were piloted in a brick-and-mortar location in downtown Pawtucket Rhode Island, thanks to a generous grant from NAS and Barr Foundation.

-As a result, we held: 4 Community listening sessions, with around 15 people attending each session, 12 weeks of Open Studio Sessions for free use of the papermaking studio for a limited test group of community members, and:
+As a result, we held: 4 Community listening sessions, 12 weeks of Open Studio Sessions for free use of the papermaking studio for a limited test group of community members, and:

 • Partnership Events - 4 public-facing partnership events in collaboration with local environmental groups, grass-roots arts organizations, neighborhood businesses, and a culinary job training program for youth.
 Events included Japanese Knotweed papermaking at the Blackstone River Watershed Council, a free papermaking plus dinner event at Harvest Kitchen, hula-hoop papermaking for the Pawtucket Arts Festival, and a free make ‘n take papermaking table at East Bay Bike Way Art Day.